Final report for GNC19-280

 1S.
 Ducummon, paper presented at the Bat Conservation and Mining Forum, St. Louis, MO, 4-16 November 2000.

 2J.G.
 Boyles et al., Economic importance of bats in agriculture.
 Science.
 332, 6025 (2011).

-Farmers will gain a basic understanding of bat ecology and bat diet as it relates to their orchard.
-Farmers will learn whether bats are foraging on any of the three target pest insects and if they increase predation of these insects during peak emergence periods.
-This will incentivize farmers in learning how to manage their properties for bats to take advantage of bats’ beneficial pest control properties.
-Participating farmers will receive a bat house to start attracting bats to their properties for future integration into their pest management program.
+Farmers gained a basic understanding of bat ecology and bat diet as it related to their orchard.
+Farmers will learn whether bats foraged on any of the pest insects.
+This incentivized farmers to learn how to manage their properties for bats and to take advantage of bats’ beneficial pest control properties.
+Participating farmers received a bat house to start attracting bats to their properties for future integration into their pest management program.
 Farmers who integrate bats may also reduce environmental harm over time with delayed or reduced pesticide applications each growing season.

 Outcomes will be measured with surveys sent to farmers at the start and of growing season and for two years post-research.
 Surveys will include questions regarding an observed estimate of the bat population on their property increasing or decreasing, observed estimate of the pest insect populations on their property increasing or decreasing, and how well they feel bats have contributed to their orchard thus far.
 I will also ask about their economic gain or loss if bats increased on their property with pesticide applications and pest damage loss.
 Furthermore, a change in farmers’ behavior will be measured with the survey, addressing any modifications or additions they have made to their property to attract bats more.